Generalized period-index problem with an application to quadratic forms: Acknowledgements

 \section{Acknowledgements}

 This work will be a part of my doctoral thesis.
-I would like to express my heartfelt gratitude to my advisor Prof. Daniel Krashen for suggesting this problem to me.
-I thank him for his time, patience and constant encouragement along the way.
+I would like to express my heartfelt gratitude to my advisor Prof. Daniel Krashen for suggesting this problem to me and also thank him for his time, patience and constant encouragement along the way.
 His feedback on the writing has been very valuable and instructive.
+I also thank Prof.~David Harbater for numerous comments and suggestions.